polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 - Comprehensive development tooling
 - Support from Rust's extensive developer community

-And because ink! smart contracts are compiled to Wasm, they deliver:
+Since ink! smart contracts are compiled to Wasm, they offer high execution speed, platform independence, and enhanced security through sandboxed execution.

-- High execution speed
-- Platform independence
-- Enhanced security through sandboxed execution

 These contracts can be deployed on any blockchain built with the Polkadot SDK that implements the [Contracts Pallet](https://docs.rs/pallet-contracts/latest/pallet_contracts/){target=\_blank}.